PennyLaneAI/pennylane/doc/introduction/circuits.rst

 .. note::

-    :doc:`operations` can be created outside of a quantum circuit function; however, quantum operations can only be *executed* from within a QNode.
+    Quantum operations can only be executed on a device from within a QNode.

 .. note::